German Pronouns

 Introduction To Pronouns

-There are several types of pronouns, but in this lesson we will focus on three:
+There are several types of pronouns, but we’ll focus on three in this lesson.

-Let's start off with personal pronouns (in the nominative & accusative cases).
+First, let’s start with personal pronouns (in the nominative and accusative cases).

 1. Personal Pronouns